 You would not have to take an economics 101 class to know that consumer perception of a product, brand or service could be the difference between success and failure of a business.

-The concept of hiring spokesmodels might not be the most important client converter out there, but its proven success in advertising supersedes relevance.
+The concept of spokesmodels might not be the most important client converter out there, but its proven success in advertising supersedes relevance.

 Spokesmodels have the ability to garner your customer’s confidence in your brand.
 The concept has been passed down from the founding fathers of marketing and advertising.
 There is simply no attaching a price tag to what the right spokesmodel can do to your business.